Guide to Certification: Homes

 If you need assistance at any time, please call or email us.

-Registration is an important step in the LEED certification process, signifying your intent to pursue LEED certification.
-Before you begin, you'll want to make sure that your project meets all of the LEED Minimum Program Requirements, the minimum characteristics that make a project appropriate for pursuing LEED.
-Your building must:
+Before you begin, you’ll want to make sure that your project has the minimum characteristics that make a project appropriate for pursuing LEED.

 - Be in a permanent location on existing land